 Clever content creation

 It has never been more important to keep your target audience front of mind.
 By thinking about the content that your audience would like to consume and in what format, you can keep ahead of the pack.
 In B2B, there tends to be a longer purchasing cycle, so by considering what stage of the cycle (awareness generating or purchasing) the customer will be at can also help determine the subject matter and format.
 Making sure that both are appropriate means your content will get in front of the right people.

-The advent of personalised news has also put an emphasis on the quality of content being produced, rather than quantity – which can only be a positive outcome.
+The advent of personalised news has also put an emphasis on the quality of content, rather than quantity – which can only be a positive outcome.
 In the early days, churning out reams of information in any old publication could have helped increase familiarity.
 But now the technology that controls our news feeds is far too sophisticated for this tactic to fly.

-Of course, SEO cannot be ignored.
-By utilising a range of SEO tools, such as Moz and Google Analytics, businesses can be assured that they are using the most relevant language to reach their target audiences.
+Of course, you should not forget SEO.
+By using a range of SEO tools, such as Moz and Google Analytics, businesses can choose the most relevant language to reach their target audiences.
 This will help boost your content when news aggregating platforms come into play.

-It is also important to make sure that a variety of news outlets are included in any communications campaign.
-Achieving content in a range of national, trade, and online publications will broaden the audience reach as much as possible and help guarantee that your company’s news or thought leadership is not excluded from a general news search.
+It is also important to make sure that a variety of news outlets are in any communications campaign.
+Achieving content in a range of national, trade, and online publications broadens your audience reach as much as possible and helps guarantee that your company’s news or thought leadership is not excluded from a general news search.

 Lastly, using different types of content and platforms – video, social, podcasts – should also help get your organisation in front of relevant stakeholders and influencers, bypassing the impact of algorithms used in generating personalised news feeds.